ivirshup/anndata-paper/paper.md

 With that, anndata perfectly integrates into scikit-learn [@Buitinck2013], statsmodels `[@statsmodels_author:YYYY]`, seaborn [@Waskom2021], and easily interfaces with pytorch and tensorflow.

-Specifically, the central `AnnData` class stores observations (samples) of variables (features) in the rows of a matrix.
-This is the convention of the modern classics of statistics [@Hastie2009] and machine learning [@Murphy2012], the convention of dataframes both in R and Python and the established statistics and machine learning packages in Python (statsmodels, scikit-learn).

-Machine learning/ data analysis methods in python work well with data "shaped-like" data from scRNA-seq (e.g. methods in scikit-learn).
-By making it easy to handle this data in python, we can more easily take advantage of these libraries.
-While these libraries have great computational tools, they frequently work with unlabelled numpy arrays/ scipy sparse arrays.

 AnnData is a structured representation of high dimensional datasets.
 It was designed to efficiently represent large datasets in a user friendly way, and one that builds on existing standards rather than inventing it's own.

-NGS datasets end up being represented as a matrix of values.
-These are scalar values of the probed variables for each observation in the dataset.
-Recent advances in single cell methods mean that the number of observations in each study has exploded, along with a greater sparsity of values for each cell.

 <!-- Why do this in python/ what's the difference from SingleCellExperiment. -->